Average site perimeter of directed animals on the two-dimensional lattices: Directed animals and heaps of dominoes

+\begin{definition} Let $Q$ be a subset or quotient of $\bZ$ in the same conditions as above.
+Let $\cC$ be the relation defined by $(q,q')\in\cC$ if and only if $\abs{q-q'}\leq1$.
+The model of heaps $(Q,\cC)$ is called the model of \emph{heaps of dominoes} with set of positions $Q$. \end{definition}

+Up to a translation, there are four kinds of models and associated lattices: \begin{itemize} \item the \emph{full model} is the model $Q=\bZ$; \item the \emph{half model} is the model $Q=\bN$; \item the \emph{cylindrical model} of width $m$ is the model $Q=\bZ/m\bZ$, with $m$ even; \item the \emph{rectangular model} of width $m$ is the model $Q=\{0,\dotsc,m-1\}$. \end{itemize} As seen in Figure~\ref{figure:models}, directed animals of source $S$ on the square lattice $\Gamma_Q$ are identical to strict heaps of dominoes of base $S$ in the model $(Q,\cC)$, while directed animals on the triangular lattice $\Delta_Q$ are inflated heaps.

+We say that a heap $H$ of dominoes is \emph{aligned} if all its pieces $(q,i)$ are such that $q+i$ is even.
+In particular, all heaps and inflated heaps corresponding to directed animals are aligned.

-Let $\Gamma$ be a square lattice, and $\Delta$ the associated triangular lattice.
-Let $S$ be a one-line source: in terms of heaps of dominoes, $S$ becomes a trivial heap, which we abusively also denote by $S$.
-Animals of source $S$ on the lattices $\Gamma$ and $\Delta$ become strict and inflated heaps of base $S$, respectively.
-Using the notations of Section~\ref{notations}, they are therefore counted respectively by $H_S(t)$ and $\mathcal H_S(t)$.
+Let $\Gamma_Q$ be a square lattice and $\Delta_Q$ its associated triangular lattice; let $S$ be a one-line source, i.e., a set of vertices of the form $(q,0)$.
+We denote by $A_S(t)$ and $\cA_S(t)$ the generating functions of animals of source $S$ in the lattices $\Gamma_Q$ and $\Delta_Q$, respectively.
+These two generating functions also count strict and inflated heaps of base $S$ in the model of heaps of dominoes $Q$.

-\begin{definition} Let $A$ be an animal of source $S$ on the lattice $\Delta$, and let $(i,j)$ be a site of $A$ outside the source.
-We say that $(i,j)$ is \emph{only supported at the center} if there are no sites of $A$ at $(i-1,j)$ or $(i,j-1)$; we denote by $c(A)$ the number of sites of $A$ only supported at the center. \end{definition}

-Let $H$ be the heap of dominoes corresponding to $A$; a site $v$ of $A$ is only supported at the center if and only if the corresponding domino of $H$ is unsupported.
-This enables us to use the results of Section~\ref{notations}.

-The heaps of dominoes obtained from animals also have an interesting property which we will exploit later. \begin{definition} A (pre-)heap of dominoes $H$ is \emph{aligned} if the quantities $q+i$, for all pieces $(q,i)$ of $H$, have the same parity. \end{definition}

-Let $S$ be a one-line source.
-By construction, the trivial heap corresponding to $S$ is always aligned.
-Moreover, the following result is easy to check by induction on the height of $H$: \begin{lemma} Let $H$ be a strict heap or inflated heap of dominoes such that its base $b(H)$ is aligned.
-Then $H$ is aligned. \end{lemma}

-Thus, we conclude that the heaps of dominoes corresponding to directed animals on the square and triangular lattices are always aligned.

-In the next subsections, we give ways to compute the generating functions $H_S(t)$ and $\mathcal H_S(t)$ counting animals of source $S$ on the lattices $\Gamma$ and $\Delta$.
-We denote by $a(n)$ and $\bar a(n)$ the number of directed animals of source $S$ on these two lattices, so that:
+In this section, we give means to compute $\cA_S(t)$; the generating function $A_S(t)$ is then given by performing the substitution \smash{$t\mapsto\frac{t}{1+t}$}.
+Of course, we compute in the same way the generating functions $\cA_{[S]}(t)$ and $A_{[S]}(t)$ of animals with a source included in $S$.